mosamadar/currency_exchange/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- hello_world - Code for the application's Lambda function.
+- The s3 (aws-sam-cli-managed-default-samclisourcebucket) bucket will be automatically created for the exchange-rate-app to store different template resources for the project.
+- Save Exchange rates api which works as a scheduled lambda function to save everyday exchange rates in dynamoDB.
-- events - Invocation events that you can use to invoke the function.
+- Rest API end points - You can use to invoke the lambda functions for current exchange rates and compare exchange rates for previous day and current day.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.
+- To deploy application on cloudformation stack you need to give permission from IAM to the user who is deploying the stack from sam cli.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.